 Once my baby is born, should I stay at home to reduce the risk of either of us getting coronavirus?

-The current guidance does not suggest to do this currently, although we are hearing from new mums who post in our MadeForMums Chat forum that some maternity wards are not allowing visitors (other than the new mum’s partner) and that some new mums are being told not to introduce their baby to the new grandparents for 12 weeks.
+The current guidance does not suggest to do this currently, although we are hearing from new mums who post in our MadeForMums Chat forum that some of them are being told not to introduce their baby to the new grandparents for 12 weeks.
 We will update/confirm these details once we hear anything official.

 Should I avoid having visitors while my baby is newborn to reduce the risk of contracting coronavirus?

 “It would be sensible to avoid contact with people who are unwell or who have been exposed to the virus and to follow the general advice to minimise spread of disease,” says Dr Andy.
 “These include regular, effective hand-washing and safe sneezing/coughing practices.”